 Those who do wickedly against the covenant he shall corrupt with flattery; but the people who know their God shall be strong, and carry out great exploits.

 One of the most vital teachings of Scripture is that God can be known.
-The highest knowledge to which men and women can attain is a personal knowledge of God (Jer.
-9:24).
-People do not naturally possess this knowledge (Rom.
-3:10, 11), even though they know that He exists (Ps.
-14:1; Rom.
-1:19, 20).
+The highest knowledge to which men and women can attain is a personal knowledge of God (Jeremiah 9:24).
+People do not naturally possess this knowledge (Romans 3:10, 11), even though they know that He exists (Psalm 14:1; Romans 1:19, 20).
 Knowing that God exists is not the same as knowing God personally, just as knowing about the President does not mean that you necessarily know him personally.
 This knowledge of God is crucial, however, since to know God personally is to be saved and have eternal life (John 17:3).
 People should rejoice in the fact that God earnestly wants them to attain this knowledge.
 That is why He has spoken to us in His Word, revealing Himself and disclosing the means by which we may know Him.

 QUESTION FOR THOUGHT: